Kingfishers and Keats

 My tab had piled up substantially, and the only thing holding me from making tracks had been an increasing interest in an Israeli who'd lounge around scantily clad, drawing fornicating cows.
 Safe to say, Joe's sudden email announcing his arrival was a cosmic jolt out of an intoxicating, sirenic dreamlike vortex.

 He limped through the gates a day later.
 His arrival and the abrupt obtuseness of his greeting pulled everyone momentarily out of their stoned reveries.
-Whatever conception my fellow travellers had made of me by this point was now wholly obscured by the presence of this seemingly raving madman.
+Whatever conception my fellow travelers had made of me by this point was now wholly obscured by the presence of this seemingly raving madman.

 Immediately, we found the only table in the dirt garden and ordered two kingfishers.
 He scanned the surroundings cockeyed, laughing at the stark contrast between the Sunflower and his dismal digs a km away in downtown Pushkar.